eficode-academy/istio-katas/03-ingress-traffic.md

 Istio's default installation provide it's own configuration model (Gateway) for ingress traffic while also supporting Kubernetes ingress.
 The Istio
-gateway consists a deployment, a service and a **standalone** envoy proxy.
+gateway consists of a deployment, a service and a **standalone** envoy proxy.

 > The ingress gateway we used in our training environment is located in the
 > `istio-ingress` namespace.